Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 It was the day when she stepped off the plane, guessed she purchased that eSIM at one of the telecommunication booths at the airport.
-Things worked just fine for the first month, until it didn't.
+Thing worked just fine for the first month, until it didn't.
 She had no choice but making a call to the network provider.
 The operator asserted that her SIM card was a... physical one, that it had already been occupied by someone else.
 Fantastic, I'm pretty sure my dog has more faith in humanity than she does now.
 \
 \
 \